 Hokkaido has the more consistent snowfall, both in terms of quality and quantity.
-It snows almost every day between mid-december to mid-february so you are guaranteed fresh tracks every day.
+It snows almost every day between mid-december to end-february so you are guaranteed fresh tracks every day.

 Honshu can get bigger single dumps than Hokkaido, but the snow is generally more wet due to temperature variations and the time between dumps is often longer.
 Honshu is superb if you hit it on a good day, but it can be frustrating when the conditions aren’t perfect.

-Overall we at Skilas Japan prefer Hokkaido; the snow is amazingly consistent and the terrain is there if you know where to go.
+Overall we at Skilas Japan prefer Hokkaido; the snow is amazingly consistent and there is terrain for everyone if you know where to go.